We are neon

-Neon Films was founded in 2008 to develop and produce untold stories from the margins and bring them into the mainstream spotlight for international audiences.
-The company has focused on assembling a slate of commercially viable, artistically outstanding film and TV projects and is collaborating with some of the best new and established talent in the UK with funding from a range of public and private sources.
+Neon Films was founded in London in 2008.
+We find untold stories from the margins and bring them into the mainstream spotlight for international audiences.
+We have assembled a slate of commercially viable, artistically outstanding film and TV projects and are collaborating with some of the best new and established talent in the UK with funding from a range of public and private sources.

 Nicky has twenty years experience in the film industry, having studied film production in her native Australia before taking on freelance production roles that eventually led her to producing her own projects and establishing Neon Films.

 Her most recent film, THE DUKE, stars Academy Award winners Jim Broadbent and Helen Mirren and was directed by Roger Michell.
 It premiered at the Venice Film Festival to five star reviews before screening in Telluride in 2021.
 It will be released early next year by Pathe and Sony Picture Classics.

 Nicky also recently completed post on the feature documentary WHO KILLED THE KLF?
 A co-production with Fulwell 73, that will premiere at Fantastic Fest in Austin in September 2021.